AI Elevates Patient Care at Phoenix Children’s

 “DataRobot staff typically respond the same day, if not within hours,” said William Donegan, Data Architect, IT.
 “The guidance they provide on the impact of different approaches to feature development, and their ability to answer questions about complex subjects in understandable terms has been really helpful.”

 Uncovering Children At Risk of Malnutrition

-Phoenix Children’s applies DataRobot AI Cloud for both clinical and operational applications.
+Phoenix Children’s applies DataRobot AI Platform for both clinical and operational applications.
 The healthcare system knew that a certain percentage of children who present with other health concerns may actually have undiagnosed malnutrition.
 If they could identify cases of malnutrition, they could intervene and influence outcomes.

 Within a couple of hours, they built a comprehensive dataset based on 10 years of hospital data.
 Then they used modeling to identify children who may be at-risk for malnutrition.
 With subsequent nutritionist evaluations of identified patients, they now uncover several patients every week.

 “We are finding four to five kids a week,” Higginson said.
 “Those are kids who would not have been diagnosed with malnutrition otherwise.
 It will absolutely make a long-term difference in their healthcare.”